 - Provides detailed information, including client context (IDs, app details, platform details, make, model, locale, etc.), user information (type, name, IDs), and invoked function details (name, version, ARN).

 Data events are recorded in CloudTrail logs.
-For greater ease of use and monitoring, consider taking things to the next level with Sumo Logic.
+For greater ease of use and AWS monitoring, consider taking things to the next level with Sumo Logic.

 Sumo Logic Integration with CloudTrail and Lambda Data Events